nicoverbruggen/NickelDissolve/README.md

 Out of the box:

 - **Every way of turning a page animates:** swipes, taps, and the physical page-turn buttons.
-Backward turns sweep the other way, and a tap even sweeps toward the side you tapped.
+Forward and backward turns sweep opposite ways, matching the direction the page is actually turning (whichever tap zones or buttons you use).
 - Each gesture can be turned off individually if you prefer, say, instant taps with animated swipes.
 - Everything else (menus, the home screen, images) is completely untouched.